Castle Beach (Tenby)

 The ruins of Tenby Castle, sitting in an elevated position on Castle Hill, overlooking the beach offer brilliant views and an excellent photo opportunity.

 In the town of Tenby, there is a large, pay-for car park at the end of South Cliff Street.
 There is a path down to South Beach from the car park, from where visitors can walk along a short distance to Castle Beach.
-On the streets overlooking the beach, nestled between the beach and the harbor, there are a few pubs and restaurants.
+On the streets overlooking the beach, nestled between the beach and the harbour, there are a few pubs and restaurants.
 The town caters well to tourists.

 On Castle Hill, overlooking the beach, visitors can find Tenby Museum and Art Gallery which is small, but offers a fascinating portrayal of the town’s history.